-Sharp said that some enterprises structure their ESG incentives on a gold-silver-bronze scale to reward the progress that suppliers make toward compliance.
+Some enterprises structure their ESG incentives on a gold-silver-bronze scale to reward the progress that suppliers make toward compliance, Sharp said.
 Suppliers with a silver rating might qualify for funding that takes 50 basis points off the cost of financing through the enterprise, while a gold supplier could get 100 basis points off.

-Although it’s important for buyers and suppliers to collaborate, companies should remember to encourage their internal teams to cooperate and look for ways they can work together to advance the organisation’s sustainability goals.
+Although it’s important for buyers and suppliers to collaborate, companies should remember to encourage their internal teams to cooperate and look for ways they can work together to advance the organization’s sustainability goals.